 You or your loved one also need individual therapy.
 This is when you will work one-on-one with your counselor to address the issues that are specific to you.
 Group therapy is necessary, but some subjects aren’t appropriate for a group setting.
 This will be the time that you or your loved one will be able to bring up subjects that might be uncomfortable in a group setting.

 Beating alcohol addiction means that you must do things that are uncomfortable at times.
 One of those things is entering into an alcohol detox New Jersey and Kingsway Recovery for continued treatment.
-Contact us for a chance to end your addiction today.
+Contact us to overcome your addiction today.